tranhelen/tranhelen/_posts/2019-05-25-responsivecontentdisplay.md

 ---
 layout: post
 title: Responsive Content Display
-date: 2019-05-19
+date: 2019-05-25
-excerpt: I've been forming links in an unstructured manner about the following trends.
-Until I can articulate them better, I'm putting a pin in the following thoughts...
+excerpt: Creating things on the internet feels both freeing and constrained.
+The tools I use are made by others and this seems misaligned with expression of oneself.
+I have a long-simmering...
 ---

 Creating things on the internet feels both freeing and constrained.
 The tools I use are made by others and this seems misaligned with expression of oneself.
 I have a long-simmering question which has never been addressed.